La Hiedra: Independent circuit (2010–2014)

-Lucha Libre AAA Worldwide (2015–present)
+Lucha Libre AAA Worldwide / WWE (2015–present)

 On June 1, 2015, La Hiedra made her debut for AAA, one of Mexico's largest wrestling promotions.
 In her first AAA match she teamed up with El Hijo de Pirata Morgan, La Parka Negra and Taya Valkyrie, defeated to El Elegido, Faby Apache, Perseus & Pimpinela Escarlata.
 La Hiedra, along with Lady Shani, Goya Kong and Lady Maravilla were all unsuccessful in their efforts to win the Reina de Reinas championship from Taya Valkyrie at the Héroes Inmortales IX show, La Hiedra's first championship match in AAA.
 On November 6, 2015, she teamed up with Mamba, losing to Goya Kong and Pimpinela Escarlata.
 On March 19, 2017, La Hiedra competed in a fight to be to #1 Contender for the AAA Reina de Reinas Championship, losing to Ayako Hamada.

 On August 26 at Triplemanía XXVI, La Hiedra teamed up with Angelikal for the AAA World Mixed Tag Team Championship against El Hijo del Vikingo and Vanilla, Dinastía and Lady Maravilla and Niño Hamburguesa and Big Mami, where they managed to retain their titles.

+It was reported that La Hiedra had signed with WWE on May 5, 2025 as part of WWE's acquisition of AAA.

 Personal life

-La Hiedra is the daughter of professional wrestler Andrés Durán Reyes, better known under the ring name Sangre Chicana ("Chicano Blood"), the sister of Sangre Chicana Jr. and half sister of Lluvia.
-Unlike her father and brother, La Hiedra decided to work as a tecnico while her father was one of the most famous rulebreakers (also known as a rudo) of the 1980s.
+Bazadoni is the daughter of professional wrestler Andrés Durán Reyes, better known under the ring name Sangre Chicana ("Chicano Blood"), the sister of Sangre Chicana Jr. and half sister of Lluvia.
+Unlike her father and brother, she decided to work as a tecnico while her father was one of the most famous rulebreakers (also known as a rudo) of the 1980s.
 She is the niece of wrestler Herodes and the cousin of wrestler Herodes Jr.